 - High-quality cameras for specialty practices.
 While you can get away with using a regular web camera for most telehealth visits, certain specialties need better quality images.
 Specialists like dermatologists and radiologists need higher-resolution images and video to diagnose medical issues accurately.

-- HIPAA-compliant software.
+- HIPAA-friendly software.
 Many of the tools we’ve discussed require you to collect sensitive health information over the internet.
-Using HIPAA-compliant software — such as Jotform’s telemedicine toolkit — allows patients to upload files, images, or videos while maintaining HIPAA compliance.
+Using HIPAA-friendly software — such as Jotform’s telemedicine toolkit — allows patients to upload files, images, or videos while maintaining HIPAA-friendly.
 Jotform’s software also allows you to securely collect patient signatures, access your telehealth information on any device, and integrate with more than 100 healthcare apps.

 There are many different types of telehealth tools.
 As you go through this list, you may discover that it doesn’t include the specific tools you use every day.
 However, that doesn’t mean there’s no telemedicine version of it.
 With the wide variety of telemedicine tools out there, you’ll likely find whatever tool your practice needs to deliver great telehealth care.